 Note: A seminar schedule and papers are posted at the following link: Journal Club Papers.

-NGG 510 (PHRM 510) Neurotransmitter Signaling & Pharmacology (Fall - every year).
+NGG 510 (PHRM 510) Neurotransmitter Signaling & Pharmacology (Spring of even years).
 The goals of this course are two-fold: 1) Provide in-depth information on neurotransmitters and their associated signaling systems.
 Emphasis will be placed on the wealth of new molecular information that has been gathered to examine how neurons function and communicate (one class per week).
 2) Develop skills to appreciate, present and critically evaluate the current literature in neurotransmitter signaling and neuropharmacology (one class per week).
 Course Directors: Steve Thomas, Chris Pierce and Teresa Reyes

 NGG 521-401 Brain-Computer Interface.
 This course will provide practical education in engineering technologies used to monitor and modulate the nervous system and their translation into clinical devices.
 Fundamental concepts in neurosignals, hardware and software will be reinforced by practical examples and in-depth study of three neurodevice platforms over the course of the semester: (1) localization of epileptic networks with intracranial electrodes, and modulation of these circuits with responsive brain stimulation (2) localization and stimulation of thalamic nuclei for treatment of movement disorders (e.g. Parkinson’s disease), (3) systems for evoked-potential driven computer-guided communication for quadraplegic patients.
 Basic background in neurosignals will be provided, spanning scales from single neurons to large-scale field potentials, and across modalities from electrophysiology to optical and chemical recording.
 Algorithms for extracting, classifying, and modulating neurosignals will be covered, along with strategies for reducing them to practice on implantable computational platforms.
 Finally, some appreciation for hardware implemented in clinical systems will be given, along with their limitations and major design considerations.
 By the end of the course students will be able to design and implement a scaled-down brain-computer interface device in computer software simulations, and understand basic concepts involved in its implementation and approval.
 Course Director: Brian Litt